 After Ronaldo's son, when will Messi's son come?

 Cristiano Ronaldo Jr. is playing for the youth team of Al Nassr, where his father, Ronaldo, 40, is in his third season playing in the Saudi Pro League.
-Ronaldo Jr. has been training with his father since he was a child.
-He has played for the academy teams of famous clubs such as Manchester United, Real Madrid, Juventus and now Al Nassr, where his famous father used to play.
+Since childhood, Ronaldo Jr. has trained with his father.
+The boy joined the academy teams of famous clubs such as MU, Real Madrid, Juventus and now Al Nassr, where his famous father used to play.

-Ronaldo Jr, 14, has joined the Portugal U15 team, taking another step forward in his journey to becoming a professional footballer following in his father's footsteps.
+Ronaldo Jr, 14, joined the Portugal U.15 team, taking another step forward in his journey to becoming a professional footballer following in his father's footsteps.

 Photo: Reuters